guatzin818/www/Configuration.md

 * ```num_threads```, default=OpenMP_default, type=int, alias=```num_thread```,```nthread```
   * Number of threads for LightGBM.
   * For the best speed, set this to the number of **real CPU cores**, not the number of threads (most CPU using [hyper-threading](https://en.wikipedia.org/wiki/Hyper-threading) to generate 2 threads per CPU core).
-  * For parallel learning, should not use full CPU cores since this will cause poor performance for network.
+  * For parallel learning, should not use full CPU cores since this will cause poor performance for the network.

 ## Learning control parameters

 * ```min_data_in_leaf```, default=```100```, type=int, alias=```min_data_per_leaf``` , ```min_data```
-  * Minimal number of data in one leaf. can use this to deal with over-fit.
+  * Minimal number of data in one leaf.
+Can use this to deal with over-fit.
 * ```min_sum_hessian_in_leaf```, default=```10.0```, type=double, alias=```min_sum_hessian_per_leaf```, ```min_sum_hessian```, ```min_hessian```
   * Minimal sum hessian in one leaf.
 Like ```min_data_in_leaf```, can use this to deal with over-fit.
 * ```feature_fraction```, default=```1.0```, type=double, ```0.0 < feature_fraction < 1.0```, alias=```sub_feature```